-We may have to pretend that leaves are falling or we are wearing sweaters and or we’re drinking hot tea.
-(Well, I drink sweet iced tea if it’s snowing, so don’t count that one.)
-I really am going to show you how to style 7 fall vignettes that are simple and fun to create.
+We may have to pretend that leaves are falling, we are wearing sweaters, or we’re drinking hot tea.
+(Well, I drink sweet iced tea even if it’s snowing, so don’t count that one.)
+So you will have plenty ideas at your disposal, I’m going to show you how to style 7 super simple fall vignettes that are fun to create.

 Hopefully, these fall vignettes offer amazing ideas and inspiration for your home.
 You can save them (yea Pinterest!) for when you need to look again at a vignette you want to copy.

-For all 7 of these super simple fall vignettes, I used my breakfast room table.
+For all 7 of these super simple fall vignettes, I used my breakfast room table as a staging area.
 It’s easy to work around a round table, I have plenty of light and I can see my work~in~progress from all sides.
 Once the fall vignette is created, I can take it anywhere in my home that I want.
 You can too.

 Before I show you these 7 super simple fall vignettes, you might want to print off my checklist of 11 Tips for Styling a Coffee Table because many of those guidelines will help you style a vignette for any space.